JustinLawrenceMS/scsvs/README.md

 # scsvs
-<b>This is a PHP script that runs on Apache2 (nginx is probably fine)
-and it provides an interface for MySQL csv exports.
+This is a PHP script that runs on Apache2 (nginx is probably fine) and it provides an interface for MySQL csv exports.

+<b>Simple CSVs.
 </b>

-Simple CSVs.

 First, a word of caution.
 This script is intended to be run locally.
 If you put this script on a production server you